joeuong/YoutubeWrapped/README.md

 # YouTube Music Stats
-# We can't let the Spotify users have all the fun!
+## We can't let the Spotify users have all the fun!
+## The great thing about this is that stats can be pulled at any time since Google has so much data!

 Music Stats from YouTube Music data via Google Takeout